traitecoevo/plant/doc/design.md

 `compute_vars_phys_surv`, as it's really both physiology and survival.
 This will hopefully change.

+##### Initial conditions

+*This section should probably evolve with the documentation in EBT.md*

+There are a series of cohorts -- these are at masses $m_1, m_2, ..., m_n$ for $n$ cohorts.
+However, to compute things over the distribution of cohorts (such as light with equation eq:light), we also need a "pretend" cohort $m_0$, which always has the seed mass (i.e., it can never grow).
+To compute the *density* of this cohort, we will need to compute its growth rate: equation eq:boundN (& following eqn).

+At the moment, cohorts are set up with:
+  * `mass_leaf` = leaf mass at birth, given growth model
+  * `fecundity` = 0 (trivial)
+  * `mortality` = $-log(\Pr({\rm germination}))$ (i.e., probability of
+    dying will be 1 minus probability of germination.
+  * `density`   = $y_x / g$, where $y_x$ is the seed rain (set by
+    environment?) and $g$ is the growth rate of a seed in the current environment.
+Or 0 if $g \le 0$.

+So, who looks after the seed rain?
+It never changes during a simulation run, depends most strongly on the Species, but is something that isn't really "Strategy".
+It feels like it *should* go into the Environment (partly because that's the other argument to `CohortTop::initialise`) but it is not ever used by the stochastic version (but then neither is things like `births()` and `deaths()` that `CohortTop` inherits from `Plant`.

+One way to think about this is *where would we set the seed rain*.
+We're likely to do something like:

+> "run this simulation with Parameters 'p' and seed rain 'x'"

+So, it probably ends up in the Parameters vector at some point.
+That makes sense because we spoke about having a seed rain vector there anyway.

+**Except**, that we actually add strategies to the parameter vector by pushing them back.
+This *feels* more like an environmental thing.
+So, have the environment containing a vector of seed rain; this is much like the vectors that we were using for seed in/out for patches (and perhaps we could repurpose this for same).

+1. Probably subclass the core plant bits out from the dispersal stuff at some point.
+This is hard with `Species` needing to use them though.

 #### Implementation notes

 At the moment, this is implemented by inheriting from Plant, as we